-- 1.1 Determine the route to move the unit to the installation site. - 2.2 First unseal and unpack the unit.
-Then hold the four lifting lugs to move the unit.
-Refrain from exerting force on other parts of the unit, especially the refrigerant piping, water discharge piping, and plastic parts.
+- 1. Determine the route to move the unit to the installation site. - First unseal and unpack the unit.
+Then drag the bottom to move the unit.
+Refrain from exerting force on other parts of the unit, especially the refrigerant piping, water discharge piping, and the plastic parts.